cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

 broadcasts this auction to each of the solvers, and finally chooses which solution will be executed.

-Users don't interact with the autopilot directly: its only intended interface is with the solvers (through the driver).
+Users don't interact with the autopilot directly: its only intended interface is with the solvers.
 Unlike solvers, there is a single autopilot running for each chain[^barn].

 Its role can be broadly summarized into these main purposes.